Marathon County, Wisconsin

 Marathon County is a county located in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 138,013.
-Marathon County's seat is Wausau.
+Its county seat is Wausau.
 It was founded in 1850, created from a portion of Portage County.
-At that time the county stretched to the northern border with the upper Michigan peninsula.
+At that time the county stretched to the northern border with the Upper Peninsula of Michigan.
 It is named after the battlefield at Marathon, Greece.

-Marathon County comprises the Wausau, WI Metropolitan Statistical Area and is included in the Wausau-Stevens Point-Wisconsin Rapids, WI Combined Statistical Area.
+Marathon County comprises the Wausau, WI Metropolitan Statistical Area and is included in the Wausau–Stevens Point–Wisconsin Rapids, WI Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1576 sqmi, of which 1545 sqmi is land and 31 sqmi (2.0%) is water.
 It is the largest county in Wisconsin by land area and fourth-largest by total area.

 The Marathon County Park Commission has posted a geographical marker that identifies the spot (45°N, 90°W) of the exact center of the northern half of the Western Hemisphere, meaning that it is a quarter of the way around the world from the Prime Meridian and halfway from the Equator to the North Pole.